Grand mal seizures have two stages:

 - Note how long the seizure lasts.

 A grand mal seizure lasting more than five minutes, or immediately followed by a second seizure, should be considered a medical emergency in most people.
-If this happens, emergency care should be sought as quickly as possible.
+This is also a medical emergency if the person is pregnant, injured or diabetic.
+Seek emergency care as quickly as possible.

 Additionally, seek medical advice for you or your child: